-- If you have bought the property before the financial year 2000-01, then a certificate from the valuation officer or from stamp duty authority which specifies the value of the property.
+- If you have bought the property before the financial year 2000-01, then a certificate from the valuation officer or from the stamp duty authority specifies the value of the property.

 - Other necessary Documents.

-In many cases, we have noticed that the department has delayed the issuance of certificate due to delay in receiving of TAN number or delay in receiving documents.
+In many cases, we have noticed that the department has delayed the issuance of certificates due to delays in receiving of TAN number or delays in receiving documents.
 These all happen due to the coordination issue between buyer and seller.
 So, in this case, we are giving you a bonus tip.